 Not a member but want to buy a copy?
 You'll need to create a free My APA account to purchase.
 Create account

-This article explains how smart growth principles embodied by places such as the French Quarter in New Orleans and the Strand in Galveston can support resilience to coastal hazards.
+This issue of Zoning Practice explains how smart growth principles embodied by places such as the French Quarter in New Orleans and the Strand in Galveston can support resilience to coastal hazards.

 About the Authors